ifquant/screensht/README.md

 * ### -n, --form-filename

 	The filename that the screenshot is going to be uploaded with, can be used to get unusual file extensions.
 These may not work on some hosts.
+"Random" for a random filename.

 	###### Default: `screensht.jpg`

 		screensht -n example.cool
+		screensht -n random

 ## Compatibility Mode